Restaurant Business Management Ideas

 You now have all your expenses for food and labor.
 You’ve made a list of things.
 You have spreadsheets in spreadsheets.
 Now is the time to include all those numbers so that you can make effective changes and practical plans to meet future challenges.

-Daily shift logs shared with managers and owners at the front and back of the house should include:
+Daily shift logs shared with managers and owners at the front and back of the house should include the following:

 - Forecasted sales for the day

-- Real sales for the day, split by food & beverage categories
+- Actual sales for the day, split by food & beverage categories

 - Comps plus spillage dollar amounts